Previous dayApril 27, 2026Next day

 10.3 km1--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.1 earthquake 25 km WSW of Gerlach, Nevada with origin time 16:25 UTC on April 27, 2026.
+A magnitude 2.1 seismic event took place 25 km WSW of Gerlach, Nevada on April 27, 2026 at 16:25 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-The hypocenter lay at 10.3 km, placing this in the shallow crustal category.
+The event originated approximately 10.3 km below the surface, classifying it as shallow crustal.
 The epicenter is at 40.598°, -119.643°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27